0pankajkumar/secondDashDocs/content/about.md

 +++
 title = "About"
-date = "2014-04-09"
+date = "2020-02-14"
 menu = "main"
 +++

 This is Documentation of Talent Aquisition dasboard.
+It will explain what is happening below the hoods.